APD Therapy / Intervention Services

 • Auditory closure – This involves improving the brain’s ability to recognize a message when some of the information is distorted or missing, such as processing filtered speech or using context to fill in words to complete sentences.

 • Speech-in-noise/auditory figure-ground therapy and/or background noise desensitization.
 Difficulty hearing in background noise is a very common complaint in individuals with APD.
-However, the problem can arise from deficits in different mechanisms, and treatment must be individualized to be effective.
-Activities may include noise desensitization activities, words in noise training, sentence understanding in noise, and auditory comprehension in noise.
+However, the problem can arise from deficits in different mechanisms, and treatment must be individualized in order to be effective.
+Activities may include words in noise training, sentence understanding in noise, and auditory comprehension in noise.

 • Auditory vigilance training to improve attention span and focus when listening to ongoing speech.

-• Inter-hemispheric transfer activities that require rapid transfer of information between brain hemispheres stimulate the corpus callosum (the nerve fiber bundle connecting the left and right cerebral hemispheres).
-Examples may include verbal labeling of tonal patterns, tasks requiring multiple modalities and brain areas and cross-midline movements while performing auditory-verbal tasks.
+• Inter-hemispheric transfer activities that require rapid transfer of information between brain hemispheres and stimulate the corpus callosum (the nerve fiber bundle connecting the left and right cerebral hemispheres).
+Examples may include verbal labeling of tonal patterns, tasks requiring multiple modalities and brain areas and cross midline movements while performing auditory-verbal tasks.

 • Localization and spatial hearing training to improve the ability to recognize where sounds are coming from and use these cues to be able to hear better in noise.

-• Prosody training – recognition of features that affect the accurate processing of tone of voice cues (such as frequency, intensity, and duration) in the prosody cues of speech that convey the intent of a message.
+• Prosody training – recognition of features that affect accurate processing of tone of voice cues such as frequency, intensity, and duration.

 • Auditory comprehension, auditory cohesion, and higher-level language processing activities.

 • Online programs are monitored through Auditory Processing Center while exercises are implemented at home.
 This includes Fast ForWord an innovative one-of-a-kind evidence-based reading and language program that “rewires” neurological pathways using personalized, adaptive auditory training exercises while teaching executive function skills to strengthen memory, sequencing and attention.
 The Safe and Sound Protocol, a therapeutic listening program to retune the nervous system to reduce negative emotional responses to sound, improving control of physiological state and Vagal regulation.
 The specially processed music in the program has the effect of reducing stress, anxiety, and auditory sensitivity while enhancing social engagement and resilience.
-L.A.C.E – Listening and Communication Enhancement-Online, an interactive browser-based auditory training program designed for adolescents and adults delivered in 11 training sessions to practice processing speech in noise, focusing on a specified talker, understanding rapid speech, and remembering words in addition to learning communication strategies.
+LACE AI Pro is a mobile app that uses AI technology to enhance auditory training from home.
+It’s backed by 20 years of scientific research and is proven to improve cognition, working memory, and communication in challenging listening environments.
+The program offers adaptive exercises, a lifetime subscription with unlimited content, and features speech-in-noise exercises, rapid speech exercises, auditory memory and working memory exercises, and more.
+It also includes a voice cloning feature, multiple languages, and a companion app for user feedback.

-• On-demand auditory training with self-paced, online learning modules.
+• On demand auditory training with self-paced, online learning modules.
 We offer an on-demand auditory training program through APD Support that is a series of self-paced, online learning modules to improve auditory skills at home.
-APD Support On-Demand Auditory Training is a 12-week course consisting of 50 minutes of activities each week based on Jack Katz’s Buffalo Model Therapy.
-This approach emphasizes building a solid foundation in four skill areas (phoneme training, phonemic synthesis, speech in noise, and auditory memory).
-It has extensive, incremental training on phonemes to create better phonemic boundaries for sounds that are vague, indistinct, or overlap with other sounds; exercises to improve the ability to recall and blend a sequence of phonemes by listening only; auditory memory and working memory/organization recall exercises; and activities for improving word recognition noise while improving tolerance for noise.
-This is an option for children ages 12 and older and adults who otherwise are unable to access therapy in person or virtually through weekly teletherapy, either due to cost or accessibility.
+APD Support is based on Buffalo Model Therapy, focusing on four key skill areas (phoneme training, phonemic synthesis, speech in noise, and auditory memory).
+It has extensive, incremental training on phonemes to clarify the concepts stored in the brain for each speech sound.
+This retrains the brain to develop accurate references with clear boundaries for indistinct sounds that may overlap with other sounds.
+There are also auditory decoding exercises to improve the blending of phoneme sequences through listening, auditory memory with working memory exercises, and activities to enhance word recognition in noisy environments while improving tolerance of noise.
+This online option was developed by Angela Alexander for children ages 12 and older and adults who otherwise are unable to access therapy in person or virtually through weekly teletherapy, either due to cost or accessibility.
 Since it is a prerecorded curriculum designed like a course, it is not as customized as in-person auditory training.
 In addition, it is not a complete therapy alternative and does not treat all aspects of APD.
-However, it provides a structured learning path to build a strong foundation that lays the groundwork for further individualized interventions.
-If you are interested in purchasing this program or learning more about it, contact us.
+It provides a structured learning path to build a strong foundation that lays the groundwork for further individualized interventions.

-• Guided home therapy programs through our patient portal.
-We offer at-home practice using exercises and audio recordings organized into learning modules to be completed at home.
-Programs are customized and assigned based on each listener’s auditory processing deficits.
-This gives parents or speech-language pathologists access to deficit-specific lessons that guide the child through gradually more challenging tasks.
-Current programs include online binaural separation in noise training, words in noise training, and time-compressed speech training.
+• Subscription Based Auditory Skill Builder Programs through our patient portal.
+We offer subscription-based auditory skill builder programs for strengthening auditory processing skills at home.
+They include auditory training lessons and listening exercises for at-home practice as well as audio recordings organized into learning modules.
+Each program is customized and assigned based on each listener’s auditory processing deficits.
+This allows parents or speech-language pathologists access to deficit-specific lessons to guide the child through gradually more challenging tasks.
+The current programs include online binaural separation in noise training, words in noise training, and time-compressed speech training.
+Visit our APD therapy portal to learn more about our subscription-based Auditory Skill Builder Programs.

 • Software therapy programs and apps targeting individual weaknesses.
 There are numerous apps that can be beneficial to target auditory processing deficits.
 A combination of apps or online programs are often used for at-home practice.

-Auditory training for children and adults with hearing aids or cochlear implants.
 Hearing aids and cochlear implants neither return the auditory system to normal nor provide a perfect signal.
 Auditory therapy is necessary to facilitate the brain’s ability to learn to use the incoming sensory input.
-Some adults have shown a gradual progression in hearing loss as they age, and over time, as their perception of the auditory signal has changed, the speech sound representations in the brain have become vague, indistinct, or overlap with other sounds.
 In addition to sensorineural hearing loss, some hearing-impaired individuals also have coexisting auditory processing disorders.
 Through a serial progression of targeted therapy, the brain can be retrained to recognize speech sounds effectively and improve the ability to filter out background noise.
 For children, Auditory Processing Center offers listening and spoken language therapy.
 Auditory skills are developed using a hierarchy of listening activities to facilitate listening and spoken language development.
 For hearing-impaired adults, we offer auditory training in person, through teletherapy, or with online therapy programs.
 Auditory training is an essential component that empowers users to effectively adapt to their devices, harnessing the full potential of their hearing technology and maximizing the benefits they receive.

 Assistive Listening Devices including Remote Microphone Systems / FM Systems to improve the listener’s ability to understand speech and hear in background noise.
 We offer free in-office demonstrations so that you can see the benefits firsthand and have remote microphone systems available for short term rental.

 Hearing Aids and Hearing Assistive Technology.
-In addition to hearing aid fittings for those with hearing loss, we specialize in fitting low-gain hearing aids for auditory processing disorders.
-Auditory Processing Center offers Roger accessory remote microphones to use in combination with hearing aids, demonstrations of Roger technology, and hearing aid repair.
+In addition to hearing aid fittings for those with hearing loss, we specialize in fitting low-gain hearing aids for auditory processing disorder.
+Auditory Processing Center offers Roger accessory remote microphones to use in combination with hearing aids, demonstrations of Roger technology, and hearing aid repair

 Scroll to Top